menorziin/selinux-denial-fixer/README.md

 - `-s` sanitizes log file encoding before processing it.
 - `-h` shows the help page.

+Please, **do not address random things**. (see untrusted_apps, system_server...)

+If you need to do something like that, refer to the [LineageOS guide](https://lineageos.org/engineering/HowTo-SELinux/).

 Credits:
 --------
 @baalajimaestro for the initial base, StackOverflow *cuz why not lol*